RPI-UPE/ProgCompGenerator/spring2013/talent/README.md

-(The story for this one sucks, so I might change it).
+(The story for this one sucks, so I might change it.
+Suggestions welcome.)

 You are playing a video game and you need to select skills for your character.
-Each skill depends on exactly one other skill, with the exception of the starting skill, which does not depend on any.
-Any given skill may however have multiple skills dependent on it.
-The best skills are the ones at the end: no skills depend on them.
-You are allowed to select M best skills, and when you do, you automatically receive the benefits of all the skills needed to get that skill.
+Each skill depends on exactly one other skill, with the exception of the starting skill, which you get.
+Any given skill may, however, have multiple skills dependent on it.
+We define an "ultimate" skill as a skill that no other skill depends on.
+You are allowed to select M ultimate skills, and when you do select one, you automatically receive the benefits of every skill needed to get that skill.
 You cannot receive the benefits of any skill more than once, however.
-Given a list of skills, their values, and which skills they depend on, list the 5 skills (ordered by value) that should be selected to maximize your character.

-Input is <id> <depends on> <value>
+The first line consists of two integers, first the number of skills and second the number of skills you can choose.
+Each line after consists of three integers: the skill id (1 through `n`), the skill requirement (or 0 if none), and the skill value.
+You must output a list of skills ordered by increasing id.

+Example

+    Skill 1 depends on 0 and has value 0
+    Skill 2 depends on 1 and has value 10
+    Skill 3 depends on 1 and has value 10
+    Skill 4 depends on 2 and has value 30
+    Skill 5 depends on 2 and has value 25
+    Skill 6 depends on 3 and has value 20
+    Skill 7 depends on 3 and has value 20

+We would select ultimate skills 4 and 6, which would in total give us 1, 2, 3, 4, and 6 for a total of 70 points.
+Choosing 4 and 5, however, would give us only 1, 2, 4, and 5 for a total of 65 points.

+    4 6

 Example input
 1
-7 2 (<number>, <M>)
+7 2
 1 0 0
 2 1 10
 3 1 10